Amneet/CalorieCalculator/README.md

 # CalorieCalculator

-This is a Personal Food Calorie App made for the Course ELG 5100 - SEPM.
+This is a personal food calorie app made as a project for the course: ELG 5100 - Software Engineering Project Management (SEPM) taken at masters level at the University of Ottawa.